 “Are you serious?
 Dainty!
 No wonder they sent me!”
 Faith the fox leapt four feet into the air.
 At the height of the hop she hovered on water vapor.
 “Gosh, you look different covered in soot.
-Dainty Jones… Let’s talk as we fly to the Mountain.”
+Dainty Jones… Let’s talk on the way to the Mountain.”

-“Hold on.”
-Dan smiled in the four directions.
-His grin widened when he looked South to the Mountain on a plateau like a throne.
+Dan looked South to the Mountain on a plateau like a throne.
 His eyes traced the impossible heights.
 He leaned so far back to see the invisible peak he fell prone on the dune.
-He laughed and made a sand angel with his arms and legs.
+“Is Beatrice there?”

-“Glad to see you’re happy about it.
-Not everyone takes this so well.”
-Faith dropped from the air to stand beside him.
+Faith sighed.
+“If she is, I haven’t seen her.”
+She dropped from the air to stand beside Dan.
 “You’re filthy, Dainty.
 Are you sure you’re okay?”

-“Hold on.
-This is the Desert of Anihilato, right?”
+“These are the deserts of Anihilato, right?”
 Dan swallowed, sat up, and stared at the yellow sky.
 His hands twitched.
-“Let’s ask the King of Dust.”
+“If Beatrice isn’t with the Mountain, maybe she was claimed by the King of Dust.”